 Location: 4408 Hudson Dr, Sachse, TX 75048

-Three lighted fields in a 36-acre neighborhood park in Sachse: Heritage Park is a well-maintained community facility with three lighted baseball fields, a covered pavilion, walking trail, and ADA-accessible design throughout.
-It's smaller in scale than the big regional complexes, which makes it a better option for low-pressure practice sessions or younger-league games where the atmosphere matters as much as the facility quality.
+Heritage Park is a 36-acre community facility with three lighted baseball fields, a covered pavilion, ADA-accessible design, and a walking trail.
+It's smaller in scale than the big tournament complexes, which makes it a better pick for younger-league games or practice sessions where a relaxed setting matters as much as the number of diamonds.

-Good to know: ball fields, lights, bleachers, restrooms, concessions, pavilion, playground, trails, parking.
+Good to know: ball fields, lights, bleachers, restrooms, concessions, pavilion.

 Parent tip: Fields are reservable for organized play at $25 for four hours — a reasonable rate for a team that wants a dedicated block.
 Walk-up casual play is free when fields aren't booked.